 The provincial government has unilaterally deviated from the previously negotiated APP contract templates.
 In some cases, the government asked physicians to sign contracts that were not consistent with the approved templates.
 In other cases, the government asked physicians to sign only a deliverables document, without providing an accompanying contract.

 Both the unapproved contracts and the deliverables-only approach expose physicians to unnecessary risk.
-Physicians could see some of their Master Agreement negotiated benefits refused – such as programs supporting professional liability insurance or continuing medical education, or the 1.5% annual medical services unit rate increase for 2018-19.
+Physicians could see some of their Physician Agreement negotiated benefits refused – such as programs supporting professional liability insurance or continuing medical education, or the 1.5% annual medical services unit rate increase for 2018-19.